apache/openwhisk-runtime-go/docs/BUILD.md

 * `action-golang-v1.15`: an image supporting Go 1.15 sources (does expect an ack)
 * `actionloop-base`: the base image, supporting generic executables ans shell script (does not expect an ack)

 The `actionloop-base` image can be used for supporting other compiled programming languages as long as they implement a `compile` script and the *action loop* protocol described below.
-Please check [this documents](ENVVARS.md) for configuration options
+Please check [ENVVARS.md](ENVVARS.md) for configuration options

 To run tests: